 Change Up Your Running Routes

-Adding variety to your training can also force your body to adapt and get used to various running scenarios, making you into a better runner.
+Mixing up the surfaces you run on not only adds a thrill to your training but also forces your body to adapt to various running scenarios, ultimately making you a more versatile runner.

 There you have it!